ESMValGroup/ESMValCore/doc/quickstart/configure.rst

    tool by pressing the ``Ctrl`` and ``C`` keys on your keyboard simultaneously several times, edit the recipe so it contains fewer datasets and try again.

-For downloading some files (e.g. those produced by the CORDEX project), you need to log in to be able to download the data.
+For downloading some files, you may need to log in to be able to download the data.

 See the
 `ESGF user guide <https://esgf.github.io/esgf-user-support/user_guide.html>`_